LukeAngove/MyRPG/README.md

  - Players and player characters should be able to help each other, where it makes sense
  - Group tests should exist
     - Group tests should not pass or fail based on a single players' roll

+### Cards
+ - Methodology for creating cards should be open
+ - Tables should be able to create their own cards
+ - 'Classless' system in conventional way, but cards should follow a theme, like a social 'class'
+ - Characters should not be locked out of a particular path of progression, but unlocakables are allowed
+ - GM always has the last call if a character may get a card

 # Forces
 2 Sides: